aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/tabstop/isClear/_index.md

 ## TabStop.isClear property

-Returns ``True`` if this tab stop clears any existing tab stops in this position.
+Returns ``true`` if this tab stop clears any existing tab stops in this position.